 The Nominating and Corporate Governance Committee acts under a written charter adopted by the Board.
 A copy of the Nominating and Corporate Governance Committee Charter is available on our website.
 Mr. Africk, Mr. Benton, Mr. Robinson and Mr. Schuman currently serve on the Nominating and Corporate Governance Committee, with Mr. Robinson serving as chairman.
 Mr. Schuman was appointed on March 1, 2005 to serve on the Nominating and Corporate Governance Committee.
-During 2004, there were three meetings of the Nominating and Corporate Governance Committee.
+During 2005, there were three meetings of the Nominating and Corporate Governance Committee.

 Share and Unit Option Committee.
-The Board has established a Share and Unit Option Committee (referred to as the "Option Committee") consisting of our four independent directors.
-The Option Committee administers our Incentive Award Plan (formerly known as the Share Option Plan and the Operating Partnership's Unit Option Plan which was merged into the Incentive Award Plan).
-Mr. Africk, Mr. Benton, Mr. Robinson, and Mr. Schuman currently serve on the Option Committee, with Mr. Benton serving as chairman.
+The Board has established a Share and Unit Option Committee (referred to as the "Option Committee") consisting of three of our independent directors.
+The Option Committee administers our Incentive Award Plan.
+Mr. Africk, Mr. Benton and Mr. Schuman currently serve on the Option Committee, with Mr. Benton serving as chairman.
 Mr. Schuman was appointed on March 1, 2005 to serve on the Option Committee.
-During 2004, there were two meetings of the Option Committee.
+Mr. Robinson resigned from the Share and Unit Option Committee in February 2006.
+During 2005, there were no meetings of the Option Committee.